Nich “S!lky” Jones is a mixer, engineer, producer, and musician based in New York City.

 Q: What advice do you have for a customer looking to hire a provider like you?

 A: Give them a shot.
-It's scary to hire some remotely and not know them, but in the end you may have hit the jackpot.
+It's scary to hire some remotely and not know them, but in the end you may have hit the jackpot and with sites like Soundbetter, you're guaranteed to not regret your decision.

 Q: Describe the most common type of work you do for your clients.

-A: My most common type of work I do is mix and master for clients.
+A: My most common type of work I do is mixing and mastering for clients.